microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 Next step is to test the Repair Service Agent.
 For this first you need to provision the agent to your tenant.
 Follow below steps:

 - Select the Agents toolkit extension icon <img width="24" alt="m365atk-icon" src="https://github.com/user-attachments/assets/b5a5a093-2344-4276-b7e7-82553ee73199" />.
 This will open the activity bar for agents toolkit from within your project.
+- In the activity bar of the toolkit under "Utility" select "Zip App Package" to create package, select **manifest.json** when prompted.
+- In same "Utility" select "Validate Application" to validate package for any issues before uploading, select **Validate package using Teams Store rules** when prompted.
-- In the activity bar of the agents toolkit under "LifeCycle" select "Provision".
+- Next, in the activity bar of the agents toolkit under "LifeCycle" select "Provision".
 This will build the app package consisting of the generated manifest files and icons and side load the app into the catalog only for you to test.
 This will take a while and you will be able to see a toaster message in VS Code, showing the progress of the task to provision.